The David Mischke Memorial Aviation Scholarship Program

 Medical Requirements: Before you fly solo, you’ll need to apply for a student pilot certificate from the FAA.
 Additionally, the applicant needs to successfully complete an Airman’s physical exam administered by an FAA-designated aviation medical examiner.
 In addition, every pilot–from sport pilot to airline transport pilot–must determine before each flight that he or she is medically fit to operate their aircraft safely.
 As a pilot, it is your responsibility to ensure that your current medical health in no way jeopardizes the safety of a flight.

-Chapter membership chairman Bob Savage giving our next scholarship recipients their certificate; Ava Melton and Gabriel Bryant both are already working on their Pilot’s license.
+Chapter membership chairman Bob Savage giving our next scholarship recipients their certificates; Ava Melton and Gabriel Bryant both are already working on their Pilot’s license.
 Careers to follow?

 The first scholarship recipient is McKenzie Nielsen-Barrett.
 Here we see McKenzie receiving the scholarship from Bob Savage.